SQLaura/Navchi/README.md

 ### `/dev server-list`

-Lists all servers Navi is in by name.
+Lists all servers Navchi is in by name.

 ### `/dev shutdown`